 Log Homes - The Gallery

-I am assembling a collection of photos of log homes.
-This page will vary over time as I may move some photos elsewhere as I add sections.
-Check back often to see what has been added.
+I have a small collection of photos of log homes.
+This page will vary over time as I may move some photos elsewhere or as I add sections.

 Rural Log Homes in Ohio

 Logan County is where I live.
 It is a hilly, rural, wooded area, so its perfect for people who love log homes.
 I have also added a few homes from outside the county that I have discovered on my travels

 Some of these photos will have some text associated with them and some will not.

 This home is on my way to town.
 It was built in 2008 by an Amish builder using cedars harvested in Holmes County.
 Holmes County has the highest concentration of Amish in Ohio, although we have areas in Logan County where there a quite a few.
 The owner, Gary Zucker, told me that the builder, Amos Kinrige out of Mount Victory, Ohio built it for $100,000 less than the log home companies were charging.
 It is a fairly simple house, but with an awesome wrap-around porch.
 What are the chances that Amos will link to me from his website?

 Gary has a real gem here, and he is lucky that he also has a real bargain.
 Good job, Gary (and Amos).